 Tania feels sorry for the ghosts and wants to help them, while keeping her gift a secret from everyone but her brother.
 Jon wants to help and protect his sister, but sometimes feels overwhelmed by the responsibility.
 Now we have characters with problems and goals.
 The story is off to a good start.

 • Make sure your idea is specific and narrow.
 Focus on an individual person and situation, not a universal concept.
 For example, don’t try to write about “racism.”
 Instead, write about one character facing racism in a particular situation.

 • Ask why the goal is important to the character.
 The longer the story, the higher stakes needed to sustain it.
 A short story character might want to win a contest; a novel character might need to save the world.

 • Ask why this goal is difficult.
 Difficulties fall into categories traditionally called man versus man, man versus nature, and man versus himself.
 You can even combine these.
 Your character may hunt bank robbers (person versus person) during a dangerous storm (person versus nature) when he is afraid of lightning (person versus himself).

 • Even if your main problem is external, give the character an internal flaw that contributes to the difficulty.
 This adds complications and also makes your character seem more real.
 For some internal flaws, see the seven deadly sins: lust, gluttony, greed, sloth, wrath, envy, and pride.

 • Test the idea.
 Change the character’s age, gender, or looks.
 Change the point of view, setting, external conflict, internal conflict.
 Choose the combination that has the most dramatic potential.

-Next week: Building the middle of your story.
+Next time: Building the middle of your story.